wardsynft/basic-erc20/README.md

-# erc20
+# Basic ERC20Token
-A simple, burnable ERC-20 token with a 100 million fixed supply.
+A simple, burnable ERC20 token with a 100 million fixed supply.

 Token also has the ability to create block rewards to distribute new supply to miners.